tadashi-aikawa/docs-obsidian-various-complements-plugin/docs/4. Options/4.6. Custom dictionary complement/⚙️Word regex pattern.md

 ## Definitions

-- If set, It only loads words of [[📚Custom dictionaries]] that match the [regular expression pattern](https://en.wikipedia.org/wiki/Regular_expression).
+- If set, It only loads words of [[📚 Custom dictionaries]] that match the [regular expression pattern](https://en.wikipedia.org/wiki/Regular_expression).
 - default:

 ## Examples